California, New York pension systems vote against Toyota chairman re-election | MarketScreener

 Toyota has previously said its board meets governance standards set by the Tokyo Stock Exchange for independent oversight and it would act with "objectivity, independence and an ability to conduct appropriate supervision."

-It said Toyoda, the grandson of the company's founder and its chairman, had been nominated as a candidate for director because he would push forward with Toyota's transformation from auto manufacturing to a company that also provides a range of "mobility" services and products.
+It said Toyoda, the grandson of the company's founder and its chairman, had been nominated to the board because he would push Toyota's transformation from auto manufacturing to a company that also provides a range of "mobility" services.

-Toyota's board has recommended shareholders vote against the climate lobbying disclosure proposal at its annual meeting on June 14.
+Toyota's board has recommended shareholders vote against the climate lobbying disclosure proposal.
 It said Toyota was committed to carbon neutrality by 2050 but the company needed the flexibility to make quick adjustments, including in how it makes disclosures.

 CalPERS, which declined to comment, is the largest U.S. public pension fund with some $450 billion in assets under management.
 The New York comptroller's office oversees a pension system with $243 billion in assets under management.